base4nfdi/dmp4nfdi-website/content/services/rdmo-integration.md

 An incubator project is a short-term engagement (3–6 months) with a clearly defined goal.
 We hold regular calls to onboard new consortia.

+Before submitting a proposal for service integration, please [contact us](/contact/) to discuss feasibility.

 Learn the details on [→ Incubator Projects](/incubator/).

 ### What your consortium needs to provide